Beginners lifting weights must take proper precautions to prevent back pain and injuries.

-The Deadlifts is the one workout that fully works on all the muscles that make up your posterior chain without any side effects depending on how you do it well.
+Done well, deadlifts work your posterior chain without any side effects depending on how you do it well.

 How to do it

-Place your feet slightly wider than hip-width and your hands on the bar just outside the legs.
+- Place your feet slightly wider than hip-width and your hands on the bar just outside the legs.

 - Make sure your hips are in position at the level of your head and your knees.

-Ensure the bar is directly beneath your scapulae.
+- Ensure the bar is directly beneath your scapulae.
 Your head should remain inclined with your back and hips.

 One very common workout routine to focus mainly on your biceps is none other than the biceps curl.

-Dumbbell Concentration Curls.
-Start by sitting on a bench with your feet pressing on the floor whilst leaning forward.
+- Start by sitting on a bench with your feet pressing on the floor whilst leaning forward.

-Place the back of the arm you want to start within your inner thigh.
+- Place the back of the arm you want to start within your inner thigh.

 - Stay in that position for a second or two before releasing it to its starting position.

 Hammer Curls derived its name from the fact that at a point, the wrist and the dumbbell look like a hammer.
 It can be done either standing or seated (In sitting down, make sure you do not slump or slouch).

 - Your elbows should be straight.
 Leave your shoulders down and pull them back to align your neck with your spine.

-Take in and out deep breaths and lift the dumbbells until it almost touches your shoulders.
+- Take in and out deep breaths and lift the dumbbells until it almost touches your shoulders.